Light Cream of Broccoli Soup

 Greek Yogurt

 This stuff is basically a protein bomb in creamy form - it has double the protein of regular yogurt, so it keeps you full way longer.
 The probiotics are doing good things for your gut health and immune system, plus you're getting a solid dose of calcium for your bones.
-What makes Greek yogurt so thick and rich is that they strain out all the watery whey, leaving you with concentrated goodness.

 1% Milk